Backward Approximate Dynamic Programming with Hidden Semi-Markov Stochastic Models in Energy Storage Optimization: Introduction

-This paper adapts backward ADP techniques for use in energy storage problems to overcome these curses of dimensionality.
+This paper uses a special type of ADP known as {\it backward approximate dynamic programming}, as seen in \cite{senn2014reducing} and \cite{cheng2017low} for example, to overcome the curses of dimensionality.
 Unlike classical forward approximate dynamic programming, which estimates value functions while stepping forward in time (sometimes with a backward traversal), backward ADP performs a single backward pass, as done in standard backward dynamic programming, but then fits an approximate model based on a small sample of the states.
-In this setting, backward ADP produces higher quality solutions than the more familiar forward ADP methods.
+In this setting, backward ADP has been found to produce near optimal solutions \citep[see][]{cheng2017low} which are much better than what was found using more familiar forward ADP methods \citep[see][]{jiang2014comparison}.

 Furthermore, backward ADP and crossing state models are highly compatible as the models have a small (and fixed) number of compact post-decision information states for indexing the value function approximations.
 This allows for a reduction in both computation time and memory required to store value functions.
 By using backward ADP with the crossing state models, we can create a more realistic energy storage problem model and still find near-optimal control policies.